hicksy/martinhicks.dev/src/articles/arc-sandbox-table-streams.md

 ## Using the plugin

-The plugin kicks in when a `@tables-streams` pragma is discovered within your arc config, and queries the table meta data, stream meta data to retrieve iterators for each shard of the table's stream.
+The plugin kicks in when a `@tables-streams` pragma is discovered within your arc config, and queries the table meta data / stream meta data to retrieve iterators for each shard of the table's stream.

 If data is found the plugin invokes the corresponding lambda function using arc's inbuilt invoke function.